m2osw/snapcpp/snapwebsites/snapbase/conf/ssl-README.md

 =====================

-When you want to create a new certificate, we strongly suggest that you create a new directory as the domain name for which you are creating that certificate.
+When you want to create a new certificate, we strongly suggest that you create a new directory named after the domain name for which you are creating that certificate.
 Then cd into it and run the necessary command to create the certificate (`openssl gendsa ...`)

 The Apache2 settings can then be tweaked to include another